-Challenges with transfers: Route 3 runs every 30 minutes during peak hours.
+- Challenges with transfers: Route 3 runs every 30 minutes during peak hours.
 This can cause challenges with timing transfers from microtransit to fixed-route.
 This challenge can be mitigated by making sure microtransit and fixed-routes are integrated into the same app to enable comprehensive trip planning.
 When trip planning, it shows real-time arrival of the microtransit compared to the fixed-route system, which can help mitigate missed connections.
-The Mall Connection Center stop is better for first mile-last mile connection since it serves three different routes with seven buses arriving in an hour.

-- Microtransit on University Heights Drive only: To maintain 15-minute wait times, a suggestion is for microtransit vehicles to pickup and drop-off passengers on University Heights Drive.
+The Mall Connection Center stop is better for first mile-last mile connection since it serves three different routes with seven buses arriving in an hour. - Microtransit on University Heights Drive only: To maintain 15-minute wait times, a suggestion is for microtransit vehicles to pickup and drop-off passengers on University Heights Drive.
 This option would only be for able-bodied passengers. - Fare Integration: Fare integration with the fixed-route system will be critical for both first mile-last mile solutions to be successful.
 An example of fare integration would be providing the passenger with an all-day fixed-route pass if they use microtransit.
+It is suggested the first mile-last mile programs have a higher fare, which includes a day pass.
+More information can be found in Chapter 5, Policy Considerations.